Senate Republicans advance Trump's tax and spending cuts bill after dramatic late-night vote

 The 940-page "One Big Beautiful Bill Act was released shortly before midnight Friday, and senators are expected to grind through all-night debate and amendments in the days ahead.
 If the Senate is able to pass it, the bill would go back to the House for a final round of votes before it could reach the White House.

-With the narrow Republican majorities in the House and Senate, leaders need almost every lawmaker on board in the face of essentially unified opposition from Democrats.
+With the narrow Republican majorities in the House and Senate, leaders need almost every lawmaker on board.
+A new analysis from the nonpartisan Congressional Budget Office said the Senate bill would increase by 11.8 million the number of people without health insurance in 2034.

 The weekend session could be a make-or-break moment for Trump's party, which has invested much of its political capital on his signature domestic policy plan.
 Trump is pushing Congress to wrap it up and has admonished the "grandstanders" among GOP holdouts to fall in line.